Alot vs. A Lot vs. Allot: When to Use Each One (With Examples)

 • It’s not a word, even if it looks right at first glance.

-Still finding it hard to remember?
+Still having trouble remembering?
 Here are a few quick tricks:

 • Think of “a lot” as similar to “a bunch”—it needs a space.